 JHU Summer Programs Rules and Regulations

 Rules and regulations provide the basis for a reasonably ordered campus life.
 The mere observance of rules, without the cooperation and personal appropriation of the values that they protect falls short of what Johns Hopkins hopes for everyone who is part of the campus community.
 Please see the Rules and Regulations enrollment form for specific information.

 Pre College Students

-Details of additional policies that relate specifically to Pre-College Summer Program students, including information on curfews and disciplinary procedures, are mailed to all students upon admission.
+Details of additional policies that relate specifically to Pre-College Summer Program students, including information on curfew and disciplinary procedures, are e-mailed to all students upon admission.

 Students enrolled in Hopkins Summer Programs must comply with the university’s undergraduate academic regulations and rules governing student life and academic integrity.

 Cheating is wrong.
 Cheating hurts our community by undermining academic integrity, creating mistrust, and fostering unfair competition.
 The university may punish cheaters with failure on an assignment, failure in a course, permanent transcript notation, suspension, and/or expulsion.
 Offenses may be reported to medical, law, or other professional or graduate schools when a cheater applies.